mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/clusters/attach-cluster/cluster-with-networking-restrictions/index.md

 1. Select the **Save & Generate kubeconfig** button to generate the kubeconfig file for the network tunnel.

-As an alternative procedure, you can follow these instructions to Use CLI to Add Managed Clusters to Kommander. <!-- [Use CLI to Add Managed Clusters to Kommander](pages/dkp/kommander/1.4/clusters/tunnel-cli). -->
+As an alternative procedure, you can follow these instructions to [Use CLI to Add Managed Clusters to Kommander](pages/dkp/kommander/latest/clusters/tunnel-cli).